MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

 .. literalinclude:: example_code/controlpoint.cpp
     :lines: 1-11

-And that's how we create a simple control point using Qt-Brisa.
+And that's how we create a simple control point using Qt BRisa.

 You can find the code :download:`here <example_code/ControlPoint/ControlPoint.zip>`.